On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Register implementation algorithm

-\textbf{Why two parallel threads?} In a nutshell, this is to guarantee the wait-freedom of $\I{n}$ in runs where the writer is correct or no reader is {\ml}.
-We need to achieve this wait-freedom property to claim that our implemention is indeed valid.
-It turns out that: \begin{compactenum}[(A)] \item if only \textsc{Thread 1} is executed, then a faulty writer can block correct readers, and \item if only \textsc{Thread 2} is executed, then {\ml} readers can prevent correct readers from returning any value in this thread. \end{compactenum}
+\textbf{Why two parallel threads?} In a nutshell, this is to guarantee the Termination property of $\I{n}$ in runs where the writer is correct or no reader is {\ml} (this property is required for the implementation to be valid).
+It turns out that: \begin{compactenum}[(A)] \item if only \textsc{Thread 1} is executed, then a faulty writer can block correct readers even if no reader is {\ml}, and \item if only \textsc{Thread 2} is executed, then {\ml} readers can block correct readers from returning any value in this thread even if the writer is correct. \end{compactenum}

 But if the writer is correct or no reader is {\ml}, we can show that every read operation by a correct reader is guaranteed to complete with a return value \emph{in one of the two threads}.

 It is easy to see why a faulty writer (even one that just crashes) may block a correct reader in \textsc{Thread~1}.
 We now explain how {\ml} readers may impede correct readers in \textsc{Thread~2}.